FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

     >>> result['inconsistency']
     # False

-However, if one of the scores is adjusted a little (accuracy changed to 0.412 and the score bounds also changed), the configuration becomes unfeasible:
+However, if one of the scores is adjusted a little (accuracy changed to 0.412 and the score bounds also changed), the configuration becomes infeasible:

 .. code-block:: Python